A label-efficient two-sample test

+The query scheme is theoretically motivated by identifying an optimal marginal distribution $p_{q^*}(s)$ such that, under the alternative hypothesis, the test has increased power.
+That is, we derive the $p_{q^*}(s)$ that minimizes the asymptotic FR testing statistic.
+For samples that are i.i.d generated from $p_{q^*}(s)$, we further show that the convergence rate of a variant of the FR test statistic is independent of feature dimension $d$.
+Our query scheme approximates sampling from this distribution and we demonstrate that our framework can control the Type I error at a desired level when a permutation test is used.
+We empirically demonstrate increased power when our test is used on synthetic data, the MNIST dataset~\citep{lecun1998mnist}, and a dataset from the Alzheimer's Disease Neuroimaging Initiative (ADNI) database~\citep{jack2008alzheimer}.

-The problem setting considered in this paper is distinct from the previous work.
+\textbf{Related literature} The problem setting considered in this paper is distinct from the previous work.
 While~\citep{naghshvar2013active,chernoff1959sequential} propose active hypothesis testing, they actively select actions/experiments and generate both sample measurements (features) and sample labels simultaneously from the actions/experiments.
 A hypothesis is tested based on the generated samples.
 By contrast, under our {\em label efficient} framework, we assume that the feature variables are already available, but the labels are costly.
-Hence, our work sequentially selects labels by accessing observed sample measurements.
+Hence, our work selects labels by accessing observed sample measurements.